poengAlex/handy-index/README.md

 - Pause videos on leave page -> This will be harder.
 Need to add the API to the site.
 - Support multiple scripts
 - Allow for script feedback
-- More tags
-- Search on tags page
+- Filter on scripters
+- Video page.
+More info:
+ - Premium video
+ - Premium script